mattburnett-repo/generic_code_challenge_02/README.md

-# Baobab Insurance - Coding Challenge
+# Generic Coding Challenge 02

 ## Assignment
-This is the repo for the Baobab Insurance coding challenge.
+This is the repo for generic code challenge #2.

-It follows the instructions provided [here](./instructions.md).

 It consists of one repo, which contains code for both the [backend](./backend) and the [frontend](./frontend).